Undergraduate course information

 UTS: Information Technology is a leader in practice-based education and has offered a year of industrial experience, i.e. the Diploma in Information Technology Professional Practice (C20056), as part of its undergraduate courses for many years.
 The industry experience provides a better understanding of the relationship between theory and practice, and increases students' employability by providing work experience before graduation.

 The staff in the Engagement Team maintain contact with industry to assist over 700 FEIT students to obtain internships annually.
 The team can advise students on the details of obtaining and documenting an internship via CareerHub, the UTS system for online internship management.
 Students seeking internships must register in CareerHub before their intended period of work.
 It is the student's responsibility to advise the Engagement Team via CareerHub of the start and finish dates of the internship and to enrol in the appropriate subjects.

 Undergraduate progression rules

 Undergraduate students who do not maintain the required minimum level of progress may be excluded from a course and have their enrolment withdrawn.
 The minimum rate of progress is achievement of 50 per cent of the credit points in which a student has been enrolled since the beginning of that course.
-In addition, students are bound by the Rules of the University and are advised to refer to them.
+In addition, students are bound by the UTS Rules and are advised to refer to them.

 Grading of awards